1 yard cotton fabric (fabric 1)

 Normally I would have you print up the pattern (you can get assembly instructions here) but this skirt is all long strips).

-Basically this skirt is made out of a bunch of fabric strips sewn together so there is not need for a pattern!
+Basically this jelly roll skirt tutorial is made out of a bunch of fabric strips sewn together so there is not need for a pattern!
 For my little girls that is a 5T (but I did also try this on my girl who is in 12 mo, and it worked for pictures) I cut the following:

 In the top (more visible fabric) or patterned fabric I cut